PoliticalGraveyard.com

 Lesmeister, John Steven — North Dakota state treasurer, 1981-84.
 Still living as of 1984.

 Lesmerises, Origene E. — of Manchester, Hillsborough County, N.H.
 Democrat.
-Candidate in primary for New Hampshire state house of representatives from Manchester 13th Ward, 1938; delegate to New Hampshire state constitutional convention from Manchester 13th Ward, 1956.
+Candidate for New Hampshire state house of representatives from Manchester 13th Ward, 1938; delegate to New Hampshire state constitutional convention from Manchester 13th Ward, 1956.
 Presumed deceased.
 Burial location unknown.

 Lesniak, Raymond J. — of Elizabeth, Union County, N.J.
 Democrat.
-Delegate to Democratic National Convention from New Jersey, 1988, 1996, 2000.
-Still living as of 2000.
+Delegate to Democratic National Convention from New Jersey, 1988, 1996, 2000; member of New Jersey state senate 20th District; elected 2003; candidate for Governor of New Jersey, 2017.
+Still living as of 2017.

 Lesnick, Charles B. See Chuck Schorr Lesnick